 Spiriva HandiHaler; Spiriva Respimat

 Spiriva; Spiriva Respimat

-- If your child has an allergy to this drug or any part of this drug.
+- If you have an allergy to this drug or any part of this drug.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
+Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child takes other drugs called anticholinergics, like ipratropium or oxybutynin.
-Ask the doctor if you are not sure if any of your child’s drugs are anticholinergic.
+- If you take other drugs called anticholinergics, like ipratropium or oxybutynin.
+Ask your doctor if you are not sure if any of your drugs are anticholinergic.

-- Call the doctor right away if your child has breathing problems that get worse, if the rescue inhaler does not work as well, or if your child needs to use the rescue inhaler more often.
+- Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.

-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+You will need to talk about the benefits and risks to you and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Change in eyesight, eye pain, or very bad eye irritation.

 - Eye redness.

 - Seeing halos or bright colors around lights.